* Before the Internet!

 Nov 8, 2021

 Happy November Challenge, in which I resolve to write something daily all month long.
-Today it’s the second installment of Excellent Media Experiences— Magazines.
+The second installment of Excellent Media Experiences covers magazines — and the broader case for physical media before it lost the argument.

 Here’s Part I — Buying an Album.